sql-machine-learning/elasticdl/doc/pserver.md

 }
 ```

-The `Tensor` Python class could be like this:
+Correspondingly, we have a `Tensor` Python class.

 ```python
 class Tensor(object):